steve12345585/SnipeOffice/editeng/README.md

 Read more in the mailing list post:
 <http://www.mail-archive.com/dev@openoffice.org/msg13237.html>

-If you build LibreOffice with `dbgutil`, you have some extended debug keys:
+If you build SnipeOffice with `dbgutil`, you have some extended debug keys:

 - Ctrl+Alt+F1 - draws the paragraph rectangles in different colors
 - Ctrl+Alt+F11 - toggles dumping the edit engine state to the